 Drug use, and its associated problems, is a complex and multifaceted phenomenon that changes over time.
 Therefore, the responses required to prevent and mitigate the associated harms to individuals and societies are, of necessity, many and varied.
 Moreover, they need to have the flexibility to adapt to changing patterns of drug use and the resulting problems, as well as to different national contexts.

 The process of responding to drug problems can be divided into three broad stages (Figure 1): the identification of the particular drug problems to be addressed; the selection of the responses or interventions that are to be put in place; and the implementation of these interventions, with monitoring and impact evaluation forming an integral part of this phase.
 This approach can be applied when developing responses at any level — national, local or system.
 Equally, these same basic processes apply whether developing a response to a particular problem for the first time or reviewing current provision.
-While not the primary focus here, the same broad steps — problem identification or needs assessment; response or intervention selection; and implementation and review — are also pertinent when working with individual drug users.
+While not the primary focus here, the same broad steps — problem identification or needs assessment; response or intervention selection; and implementation and review — are also pertinent when working with individual who use drugs.

 In all cases, the starting point should be obtaining an understanding of the extent and nature of the problems to be tackled, which may then be translated into objectives for change.
 This understanding may be derived from reviewing the available data on the problem, ranging from national statistics to local research and needs assessments, and consulting with stakeholders, including people who use drugs and their closest contacts.
 The selection of priorities and intervention objectives will stem from the problem definition and be informed by public and political attitudes, as well as local and national priorities.